The Problem with Work Ethic

 Work ethic optimizes tactics and execution.
 Strategic thinking optimizes strategy and direction.
 Bad direction executed well still gets you to the wrong place.
 One insight that reshapes your strategy is worth more than x completed tasks, where x is your leverage factor.
 But it's hard to find that insight if you're too busy being responsive.

 The real tension is that you can't have both at full capacity.
-For some, work ethic is the default—it's rewarded, visible, measurable.
-Strategic thinking requires defending apparent idleness in a culture that rewards apparent productivity.
-You have to be okay looking like you're doing less than you're capable of.
-You have to believe that not-doing-things can be higher leverage than doing-things.
-You have to resist the dopamine hit of clearing your queue in favor of the discomfort of sitting with ambiguity.
-The deeper problem: strategic thinking requires betting on yourself.
-You can think deeply, pick the wrong direction, and have nothing to show for it.
-With work ethic, at least you completed something.
-With strategic thinking, you might just be wrong—and there's no safety net of visible output to fall back on.
+Work ethic is the default because it's rewarded, visible, measurable.
+Strategic thinking requires defending apparent idleness.
+You have to be okay looking like you're doing less than you're capable of, believe that not-doing can be higher leverage than doing, and resist the dopamine hit of clearing your queue for the discomfort of sitting with ambiguity.